A hamstring muscle contusion involves a direct blow to the back of the thigh causing the muscle to be crushed against the bone.

 Apply ice and compression as soon as possible and avoid walking on the leg for 3 to 5 days.
 Again, a professional therapist can use sports massage and electrotherapy to aid healing after the acute stage.

-With a grade 3 contusion the patient will be unable to walk without the aid of crutches.
-They will be in sever pain and swelling will appear immediately.
+With a grade 3 contusion, the patient will be unable to walk without the aid of crutches.
+They will be in severe pain and swelling will appear immediately.
 A static contraction will be painful and might produce a bulge in the muscle.
 Expect to be out of competition for 3 to twelve weeks.
 If the injury is particularly severe then surgery may be indicated.